Choose Texas Power logo

 Fixed-rate energy plans have a set electricity rate for the duration of your chosen contract.
 Energy contracts typically last between one and three years, allowing you to lock in your price.
 The main drawback to this type of plan is that you may have to pay an early termination fee (ETF) if you cancel your contract early.
 ETFs vary by provider and plan but often range from $150 to $350.

-Expert advice: Every plan contains an Electricity Facts Label (EFL), which outlines key details about your plan.
-Review this document before signing up to ensure you understand the fine print.
+Expert advice: Every plan includes an Electricity Facts Label (EFL), a document that outlines key details about your plan.
+Review this resource before signing up to ensure you understand the fine print.

 Pros